 In total 10 peers provided input: Austria, Belgium, China (People's Republic of), France, Italy, Korea, Norway, Portugal, Sweden and Turkey.
-Out of these 10 peers, eight had MAP cases with Brazil that started on or after 1 January 2016.
-These eight peers represent 95% of post-2015 MAP cases in Brazil's inventory that started in 2016, 2017 or 2018.
+Out of these 10 peers, eight had MAP cases with Brazil that started in 2016, 2017 or 2018.
+These eight peers represent 95% of post-2015 MAP cases in Brazil's inventory that started in 2016-18.
+During stage 2, the same peers provided input.
+In addition, Israel and the Spain also provided input during stage 2.
+For this stage, these peers represent 100% of post-2015 MAP cases in Brazil's MAP inventory that started in 2016, 2017, 2018 or 2019.
 Generally, all peers indicated that communication was good with Brazil's competent authority, some of them emphasising that they had little experience with Brazil.
 Nonetheless, some of these peers reported having experienced difficulties in resolving MAP cases because of the expiration of Brazil's statute of limitation for the relevant cases.
+Specifically with respect to stage 2, all peers that provided input reported that the update report of Brazil fully reflects the experiences these peers have had with Brazil since 1 January 2019 and/or that there was no addition to previous input given.